marnello/Spatial-Databases-Project/README.md

 COMMIT;
 ROLLBACK;

--- Removing secondary roads FROM the OSM road dataset - has already been partially filtered using QGIS BEGIN;
+-- Removing secondary roads FROM the OSM road dataset - has already been partially filtered using QGIS.
+BEGIN;
 SELECT * FROM gisosmroads WHERE fclass = 'secondary' OR fclass = 'secondary_link';
 DELETE  FROM gisosmroads WHERE fclass = 'secondary' OR fclass = 'secondary_link';
 COMMIT;
 ROLLBACK;

 -- Number of primary schools in each county
 ALTER TABLE counties ADD COLUMN NumPrimarySchools INTEGER DEFAULT 0;
 With PolygonQuery as (
     SELECT C.name_tag,count(*) as NumPrimarySchoolsInCounty
 	FROM counties as C, primaryschools as P
 	WHERE ST_CONTAINS(C.wkb_geometry,P.wkb_geometry)
 	GROUP BY C.name_tag)
 UPDATE counties
 SET NumPrimarySchools = PolygonQuery.NumPrimarySchoolsInCounty
 FROM PolygonQuery
 WHERE counties.name_tag = PolygonQuery.name_tag;

 -- Number of post primary schools in each county
 ALTER TABLE counties ADD COLUMN NumPostPrimarySchools INTEGER DEFAULT 0;

 With PolygonQuery as (
     SELECT C.name_tag,count(*) as NumPostPrimarySchoolsInCounty
 	FROM counties as C, postprimaryschools as P
 	WHERE ST_CONTAINS(C.wkb_geometry,P.wkb_geometry)
 	GROUP BY C.name_tag)
 UPDATE counties
 SET NumPostPrimarySchools = PolygonQuery.NumPostPrimarySchoolsInCounty
 FROM PolygonQuery
 WHERE counties.name_tag = PolygonQuery.name_tag;

 -- View of primary schools
 DROP VIEW IF EXISTS PrimarySchoolsView;
 CREATE OR REPLACE VIEW PrimarySchoolsView as
 SELECT P.ogc_fid as SchoolID, P.off_name as Schoolname, P.add_1 as Town, C.name_tag as CountyName, P.wkb_geometry as schgeom
 FROM counties as C, primaryschools as P
 WHERE ST_Contains(C.wkb_geometry,P.wkb_geometry);

 SELECT count(*) FROM p210004.PrimarySchoolsView

 -- View of post primary schools
 DROP VIEW IF EXISTS PostPrimarySchoolsView;
-CREATE OR REPLACE VIEW PostPrimarySchoolsView as SELECT P.ogc_fid as SchoolID, P.off_name as Schoolname, P.add_1 as Town, C.name_tag as CountyName, P.wkb_geometry as schgeom FROM counties as C, postprimaryschools as P
+CREATE OR REPLACE VIEW PostPrimarySchoolsView as
+SELECT P.ogc_fid as SchoolID, P.off_name as Schoolname, P.add_1 as Town, C.name_tag as CountyName, P.wkb_geometry as schgeom
+FROM counties as C, postprimaryschools as P
 WHERE ST_Contains(C.wkb_geometry,P.wkb_geometry);

 SELECT count(*) FROM p210004.PostPrimarySchoolsView

 --Counting schools in Dublin
 --Primary
 SELECT count(*)
 FROM counties as C, primaryschools as P
 WHERE ST_Contains(C.wkb_geometry,P.wkb_geometry) AND C.name_tag = 'Dublin';

 --Post Primary
 SELECT count(*)
 FROM counties as C, postprimaryschools as P
 WHERE ST_Contains(C.wkb_geometry,P.wkb_geometry) AND C.name_tag = 'Dublin';